Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 This is different from musical modulation, so we’re not talking about transposition and key changes.
 Instead, we want to examine the modulation of sound – including its pitch, volume, and other properties.

 What Is Modulation?
 (Sources and Destinations Explained)

 Modulation is used in synth patches to create movement.
 Without it, our patches would sound like static tones most of the time.

 Modulation in synthesis refers to the interaction between a source and a destination.
 Modulation creates movement and character by allowing LFOs to change the way oscillators, filters, and other synth modules behave.
 But LFOs are just one potential modulation source.

 A source is any signal or value that can be used to modulate a parameter in a synth patch.
-This parameter is known as the destination – a property of the sound that can be varied depending on the level of the source and the amount of modulation applied.
+This parameter is known as the destination (or target) – a property of the sound that can be varied depending on the level of the source and the amount of modulation applied.

 Common modulation sources include: